List of Toy Story characters: Sarge and the Bucket o' Soldiers

-Sarge and the Bucket O Soldiers, also known as Sergeant, (voiced by R. Lee Ermey), is the gung-ho commander of green army men who are stored in a bucket and are known as Bucket O' Soldiers.
-These toys play a prominent role in Toy Story and minor roles in the next two films.
+Sarge, also known as Sergeant (voiced by R. Lee Ermey), is the determined commander of a group of green plastic army men collectively referred to as Bucket o' Soldiers.
+The soldiers are typically stored in a plastic bucket and specialize in reconnaissance missions.
+They play a prominent role in Toy Story and have smaller roles in Toy Story 2 and Toy Story 3.